About the Faculty

 Faculty staff members are involved in scientific cooperation with a network of marine research institutes and observatories within the EuroMarine+ Consortium.
 Within international cooperation in the field of geography and spatial management scientists cooperate mostly with institutions from the countries of central and eastern Europe.

-The Faculty ranks among the top educating universities in the field of Earth Sciences for many years.
-In 2012, the Faculty of Oceanography and Geography was awarded the highest note confirmed by the Certificate of Education Quality by the Presidium of the Polish Accreditation Commission (valid till year 2020).
+The Faculty of Oceanography and Geography ranks among the top research institutions in the field of Earth Sciences in Poland (category A).
+In 2012, the Faculty was awarded the highest note confirmed by the Certificate of Education Quality by the Presidium of the Polish Accreditation Commission (valid till year 2020).

 The Faculty is a publisher of the Oceanological and Hydrobiological Studies, an international journal with the objective to provide comprehensive and reliable source of the current knowledge in the fields of science related to both oceanology and hydrobiology.